baffles/projects.baf.cc/source/motorcycle/1125chargingsystem.md

 while idling.
 Getting caught in traffic with a motorcycle on a hot day can be stressful enough without worrying about your charging system!

 My solution is similar to one by Gregory Hildstrom.
-In fact, his extensive documention is what inspired me to tackle the task.
+In fact, his extensive documentation is what inspired me to tackle the task.
 There is a link to his writeup, among other useful links, in the [more reading](#more-reading) section.

 The overhauled charging system on my machine has been changed in several ways: